Dental Abscess Forster

 That’s why we at Forster Dental Centre dedicate ourselves to educating our patients.
 We not only help our patients with their dental needs but also teach them how to care for their teeth.

-Dental abscess is the accumulation of pus at the site of an infection.
+A dental abscess is the accumulation of pus at the site of an infection.
 Pus is comprised of dead leukocytes (white blood cells).
-It has a whitish-yellow appearance and is protein rich.
+It has a whitish-yellow appearance and is protein-rich.

 The abscess appears as a pimple shaped lump on the gums, tooth, or bones that hold the tooth.
 It grows bigger as it worsens.
 They appear one or two days after a bacterial infection.

 A dental abscess is commonly caused by the following: